-What Is An Open End Mortgage And Should You Consider Getting One?
+What Is An Open-End Mortgage And Should You Consider Getting One?

-And once you move into the house, you may end up paying even more money for home improvements.
+Once you move into the house, you may end up paying even more money for home improvements.
 Many homeowners will put these expenses on a high-interest credit card, but other options are available.
-For instance, you could consider taking out an open-end mortgage.
+If you’re wondering how to pay for renovations when buying a home, you could consider taking out an open-end mortgage.

-What Is An Open-End Mortgage?
+What Is An Open-End Loan?

 See What You Qualify For

 Congratulations!
 Based on the information you have provided, you are eligible to continue your home loan process online with Rocket Mortgage.